|

 these as cleanly, evenly, and correctly as possible.
 Do the

 same with doubles.
 They make up all the rest!
-Master this on
+Practice and master

-the drums and you'll find everything else comes a lot easier.
+this on the drums and you'll find everything else comes a lot

 28. A Bongo drums player (in a Latin combo)